 Our chapters support our work in a number of ways.
 They serve as independent witnesses for assisted dying requests in their communities.
 They hold workshops on patient rights and advance care planning, provoking thoughtful discussions about death and dying.
 Our chapters also act as our ears on the ground, reporting back to us the concerns, hopes and fears of the people in their communities.

 We are thrilled to have a network of passionate, committed chapters from coast to coast.
-Using the form at the bottom of the page, you can connect with a chapter where you live.
-A local leader will get back to you soon with more details on how to get involved.
+Please check out our local chapters page to find and connect with a chapter close to you.
+A local leader will get back to you with more details on how to get involved.

 What if there’s no DWDC chapter in your neck of the woods?
 Help us grow our movement in your community!
 Chapters plan and organize important events — such as film screenings, panel discussions and educational workshops — that contribute to the DWDC mission.

-If you are interested in setting up a chapter in your hometown, please contact DWDC’s Engagement, Education, and Operations Officer Maureen Aslin at email@example.com.
+If you are interested in setting up a chapter in your hometown, please contact firstname.lastname@example.org.